ppy/osu-wiki/wiki/Mapping_and_Modding_Timeline/en.md

 - **2016-08-05:** The [Quality Assurance Team blog](/wiki/Quality_Assurance_Team_Blog) was created.
     - The QAT was receiving criticism about being too closed-off from the rest of the mapping community, so this blog was created to increase transparency for QAT decision making and community activity. <!-- https://osu.ppy.sh/community/forums/topics/578437 -->
 - **2016-08-26:** The [Code of Conduct](/wiki/Rules/Code_of_Conduct_for_Modding_and_Mapping) was implemented to establish modding behavior expectations.
     - These rules and guidelines were treated as common sense up until this point.
-By documenting them, moderation could be more consistent.<!-- https://osu.ppy.sh/community/forums/topics/447557 -->
+By documenting them, moderation could be made more consistent.<!-- https://osu.ppy.sh/community/forums/topics/447557 -->

 ### September